winksaville/linuxserver-unifi-conforller-docker-compose/README.md

 ERROR: for linuxserver-unifi-controller_unifi-controller_run_3ecb3dfdde6a  removal of container 14d27b6bd2f5b21144b316349ba23307eb74f40b5f28acaa02b05e021eafd18f is already in progress
 Removing network linuxserver-unifi-controller_default
 ```
-And then bring it backup `up`, which rebuilds it:
+And then bring it backup `up`, which rebuilds if necessary
+and by default does expose the ports to the host:
 ```
 wink@3900x:~/docker/repos/linuxserver-unifi-controller
 $ docker-compose up -d